EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “No, this is the only one he left with me.”

 I looked at him.
 He was neatly dressed in a suit standing with a straight posture.
 It was hard to read his face as he stared at the painting, neither smiling nor frowning.
-His dark eyes were calm like the mountains I saw on the way here.
-The combined features really made one feel intimidated in his presence.

-I looked at him.
-He was neatly dressed in a suit standing with a straight posture.
-It was hard to read his face as he stared at the painting, neither smiling nor frowning.
 His eyes were a little sunken, making him look a bit tired.
 Oh, I forgot to greet him.
 The peculiar atmosphere surrounding us made me hold my silence, the timing was long gone.
 Well, no matter.
 He can’t expect me to know perfect etiquette.

-The painting looked similar to something that was at the back of my mind.
-It’s raw face, I had seen it somewhere.

 The painting looked similar to the paintings the temple liked to hang up.
 I had always wondered why they did that, hanging up paintings of demons.
 An answer had reared itself in my mind.
 It was a mirror, a painting of yourself.

 “Why do you think I had this painting hung up in the main hallway?”

 “As a reminder, Your Grace”

 He paused.
 “Interesting.
 I haven’t heard that answer before.”

 “Make time for tomorrow, your clothes look too shabby.”

 I stood in front of a mirror double my size.
 Did it really have to be that big?
 It made me look much shorter than I really was.
 I saw my mom stand behind me, she was a head taller.
 I better make sure to eat more nutritious things.

 A seamstress flitted around me, taking my dimensions as she made me spin around while lifting my arms up and down.
 She looked happy discussing what dresses fit me with her assistant.